astronomer/docs/learn/task-groups.md

 ## When to use task groups

-There are many use cases for task groups in Airflow DAGs and often they are used to visually organize complicated DAGs.
-For example, you might use task groups to organize tasks:
+Task groups are most often used to visually organize complicated DAGs.
+For example, you might use task groups:

-- In big ELT/ETL DAGs, where you could have a task group per table being modified, or per schema and leverage passing of different sets of `default_args` to each task group.
+- In big ELT/ETL DAGs, where you have a task group per table or schema.
-- In MLOps DAGs, where you could have a task group per model being trained.
+- In MLOps DAGs, where you have a task group per model being trained.
-- In situations where several teams work on parts of the same DAG and you want to visually separate the tasks that belong to each team.
-In this case you might also want to consider separating the DAG into multiple DAGs and using [Datasets](airflow-datasets.md) to connect them.
+- In DAGs owned by several teams, where you have task groups to visually separate the tasks that belong to each team.
+Although this case, it might be better to separate the DAG into multiple DAGs and use [Datasets](airflow-datasets.md) to connect them.
 - When you are using the same patterns of tasks in multiple DAGs and want to create a reusable module.

-Additionally when you have an input of unknown length, for example an unknown number of files in a directory, you can use task groups to [dynamically map](#generate-task-groups-dynamically-at-runtime) over the input and create a task group performing sets of actions for each file.
+- When you have an input of unknown length, for example an unknown number of files in a directory.
+You can use task groups to [dynamically map](#generate-task-groups-dynamically-at-runtime) over the input and create a task group performing sets of actions for each file.
 This is the only way to dynamically map sequential tasks in Airflow.

 ## Define task groups

 There are two ways to define task groups in your DAGs:

-- Using the `TaskGroup` class to create a task group context
+- Use the `TaskGroup` class to create a task group context.
-- Using the `@task_group` decorator on a Python function
+- Use the `@task_group` decorator on a Python function.

 In most cases, it is a matter of personal preference which method you use.
-The only exception is when you want to [dynamically map](dynamic-tasks.md) over a task group; this is only possible using `@task_group`.
-See [Airflow decorators](airflow-decorators.md) for more information on decorators and the TaskFlow API.
+The only exception is when you want to [dynamically map](dynamic-tasks.md) over a task group; this is possible only when using `@task_group`.

 The following code shows how to instantiate a simple task group containing two sequential tasks.
 You can use dependency operators (`<<` and `>>`) both within and between task groups in the same way that you can with individual tasks.